demisto/content/Packs/PrismaSaasSecurity/Integrations/SaasSecurity/README.md

-Use the SaaS Security integration to protect against cloud‑based threats by scanning and analyzing all your assets and applying Security policy to identify exposures, external collaborators, risky user behavior, and sensitive documents and identifying the potential risks associated with each asset.
+Use the SaaS Security integration to protect against cloud‑based threats by scanning and analyzing all your assets; applying Security policy to identify exposures, external collaborators, risky user behavior, and sensitive documents; and identifying the potential risks associated with each asset.

-## Configure SaasSecurity on Cortex XSOAR
+## Configure SaaSSecurity on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for SaasSecurity.
+2. Search for **SaaS Security**.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |